Like a Prayer (album): Critical reception

 To the Los Angeles Times Chris Willman, "her first real entry as a student in the 'confessional' school of singer/songwriters [...]
 Madonna's fourth is also quite a leap musically--though not always quite as great a leap as you might hope for. [...]
 The easy admonition of 'You can dance' has given way to 'Let the choir sing', and if [Like a Prayer] is far from a perfectly crafted transition in her development, it's a perfectly honest one".
-More critical was Chaz Repak from The Cavalier Daily; he applauded the "improved" songwriting, but wasn't convinced with the idea of a "mature Madonna", concluding: "Like a Prayer constitutes [her] best work to date.
+More critical was Chaz Repak from The Cavalier Daily; he applauded the "improved" songwriting, but was not convinced with the idea of a "mature Madonna", concluding: "Like a Prayer constitutes [her] best work to date.
 But after such work as 'Material Girl', 'Burning Up' and 'Open Your Heart', that's not saying much".
 From Spin, Christian Logan Wright felt that, "talking about stuff that doesn't sit well in pop music [...]
 [On Like a Prayer] your relationship to Madonna changes from to song to song, and it makes you uncomfortable.
 It's like sitting on a table with a friend who's telling too much about herself to people she doesn't know".
 One negative review came from The Pittsburgh Press.
 Peter B. King criticized the singer's vocals, lamented the lack of "catchy" songs, and wrote: "Isn't this supposed to be Madonna's much-hyped 'confessional' album? [...]
 As usual with [her], Like a Prayer is a lot more image than substance [...] uninspired dance-floor fodder [...] [that] goes down like flat Pepsi".